coderabbitai/dotfiles/README.md

 ## Preparing your terminal

-- **Nerd fonts**: Please enable a nerd font such as `Hack Nerd Font` in your terminal profile to see icons properly when using vim/nvim in terminal mode.
+- **Nerd fonts**: Please enable a nerd font such as `Hack Nerd Font` in your terminal profile to see icons properly when using `nvim` in terminal mode.
 - **Terminal colors**: See the section about [colors](#colors).

 ## Homebrew